WGBH-MLA/AAPB2/app/views/primary_source_sets/anti-apartheid-movement.md

 How do the speakers in these sources describe conditions under apartheid?
 How are their descriptions similar or different?
 What rhetorical strategies do they use to further their arguments about the nature of apartheid?

+**2) Topic: Reactions to Reagan's sanctions**

-2) Ask students to watch the following sources:
+Ask students to watch the following sources:

 - [President Ronald Reagan Issues Executive Order Against Apartheid](/primary_source_sets/anti-apartheid-movement/5-507-t43hx16j4f) (1985)
 - [Reactions in South Africa to President Ronald Reagan’s Sanctions](/primary_source_sets/anti-apartheid-movement/7-507-4b2x34n68t) (1985)